mmcdonnell1/datasciencecourseragetting-cleaningdata/README.md

 datasciencecourseragetting-cleaningdata
 =======================================

-This file details the process followed to convert the Samsung Galaxy S smartphone data sets into one tidy data set containing the means grouped by subject and activity of each "mean" and "standard deviation" variable.
+This file -- in partnership with the run_analysis.R script -- details the process followed to convert the Samsung Galaxy S smartphone data sets into one tidy data set containing the means grouped by subject and activity of each "mean" and "standard deviation" variable.

 1. Import, join, and label the data sets